Are Personal Loans Taxable? What the IRS Says About Income

 What happens if I don’t repay a personal loan from a friend or family member?

-Not only can failing to repay a loan from a family member or friend damage your relationship, but it could also result in legal action if they decide to take legal action to recover the money owed to them.
+If you don't repay a loan from a family member or friend, it could result in legal action if they decide to take steps to recover the money owed to them, not to mention the damage it might bring to your relationship.

 Photo Credit: Sneksy / iStock.com